Polka dot: Usage

+One of the earliest media that showcase the popularity of polka dots is the depiction of Minnie Mouse, the dots were left out in films because they were difficult to animate, but her spotted skirt was drawn in still images.
+The character started wearing an iconic red dress with white polka dots in the 1928 title card animations of the short film Plane Crazy.

-In 1962, DC Comics introduced Polka-Dot Man with irregularly-sized and differently coloured dots.
+Later in 1962, DC Comics introduced Polka-Dot Man with irregularly-sized and differently coloured dots.
 Polka-Dot Man made his first theatrical debut in the film The Suicide Squad directed by James Gunn.
 He was played by actor David Dastmalchian.

-Since 1975, a red-on-white Polka-dotted jersey is awarded to the leader in the Mountain stages of the annual Tour de France cycling tournament.
+Since 1975, a red-on-white polka-dotted jersey has been awarded to the leader in the mountain classification of the annual Tour de France cycling race.

 Some people associate polka dots with Venezuelan fashion designer Carolina Herrera, who used polka dots on most of her dresses during the late 1980s and early 1990s, as well as on the boxes of perfume Carolina Herrera, Herrera For Men, Aquaflore and Flore.

-Much of the Japanese artist Yayoi Kusama's work features a polka dot motif, and the cryptocurrency Polkadot takes its name after the design.
+Much of the Japanese artist Yayoi Kusama's work features a polka dot motif.

+The cryptocurrency Polkadot embraces dot designs from logo to mascot TOD the dot.

 The polka dot also appears in popular music.
 "Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini" is a novelty song telling the story of a shy girl in a very revealing bathing suit who stays immersed in the ocean water to hide from view.
 It was written by Paul Vance and Lee Pockriss and first released in June 1960 by Brian Hyland.
-Before that however, "Polka Dots and Moonbeams" was a popular song with music by Jimmy Van Heusen and lyrics by Johnny Burke, published in 1940.
-It was Frank Sinatra's first hit recorded with the Tommy Dorsey Orchestra.
+Before that, however, "Polka Dots and Moonbeams" was a popular song with music by Jimmy Van Heusen and lyrics by Johnny Burke, published in 1940.
+It was Frank Sinatra's first hit, recorded with the Tommy Dorsey Orchestra.
 The song is one of the top 100 most-frequently recorded jazz standards with arrangements by Gil Evans and others and notable recordings by Lester Young, Sarah Vaughn and many others.

 The 1943 Twentieth Century Fox Technicolor musical film The Gang's All Here, directed by Busby Berkeley, featured a large production number "The Polka-Dot Polka".
-The song was written by Harry Warren and Leo Robin, referencing the 19th Century Polka Dot craze in the lyric, and sung by Alice Faye with the Busby Berkeley dancers.
+The song was written by Harry Warren and Leo Robin, referencing the 19th century polka dot craze in the lyrics, and sung by Alice Faye with the Busby Berkeley dancers.